dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage.md

 **Get started using the DNB user interface library**

-The UI Library HTML elements are isolated, ready-to-use elements.
+The UI Library HTML Elements and UI Components are isolated, ready-to-use elements.
 They are self-supporting, and will use the styles they need to display.

+- **HTML Elements** are styled HTML tags
+- **UI Components** are styled and custom build HTML elements
+- **UI Patterns** are a way to demonstrate how a set of components and elements could work together

-You can use any of the HTML Elements as demonstrated in the documentation.
-Please refer to the demo pages to see [how they should be used](/uilib/components).
+You can use any of the HTML Elements and UI Components as demonstrated in the documentation with a variety of customization properties.

 ## Installation